PopeJuliusII/leetcode/Problem 141 - Linked List Cycle/explanation.md

 which not only goes through this problem in detail, but also explains the mathematics behind the algorithm.
 I recommend checking it out!
-Here, suffice it to say that if something travelling at two steps an iteration catches something travelling one step an iteration, we clearly have a cycle.
+Here, suffice it to say that if something travelling at two steps an iteration catches something travelling at one step an iteration, we clearly have a cycle.

 ### Solution 2: Space Complexity